Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 === Supervised Learning
 Supervised Learning (SL) is a subfield of Machine Learning (ML) which focuses on the learning of a model from a set of labeled data.
 The goal of SL is to learn a function that maps as much as possible the entry data (something e.g image) to a outgoing data (or label e.g. a class of the image).
 The SL is often used in the field of computer vision or natural language processing.
 Where the goal is to get a model that is able to classify the data into a certain class based on the data that it has initially learned from training.
 === Reinforcement Learning

-The domain of Reinforcement Learning (RL) is a subfield of Machine Learning (ML) which focuses on the interaction between an agent and its environment.
-Compared to supervised learning, no initial data is required for it to be able to learn.
-It mainly focuses on the idea of trial and error, agent by interacting with its environment will be aquiring or losing point set on predetermined rules.
-Thus the agents will be trying to maximize the number of points given that initial rules.
+The domain of Reinforcement Learning (RL) is a subfield of Machine Learning (ML) which focuses on learning from the interaction between an agent and its environment.
+Compared to supervised learning, Learner (learning agent) is not provided with explicit information about the environment neither which action to perform.
+It mainly focuses on the idea of trial and error, by interacting with its environment the learner will be acquiring or losing points and will be his only source of feedback.
+Thus the agents will be trying to maximize the number of points given. @sutton_reinforcement_2014
 == Single Agent Reinforcement Learning
 === Markov Decision Process
-In a Single agent Reinforcement Learning (RL) the methodology used to model the environment is the Markov Decision Process (MDP).
-The MDP is a mathematical framework that is used to model the interaction between an agent and its environment.
+In a Single agent Reinforcement Learning (RL) the methodology used to model the environment is the Markov Decision Process (MDP)@puterman_markov_2009.
+The MDP is a mathematical framework that is used to model the interaction between an agent and its environment(#todo find the lost ref).
 It is often used to represent the decision-making process of an agent in a stochastic environment.
 The MDP is a powerful tool that allows us to model the environment in a way that is easy to understand and analyze.

-The Markov Decision Process (MDP) is often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$ where the elements are:
+The Markov Decision Process (MDP) @SpinningUp2018 is often represented as a 5-tuple $angle.l S, A, T, R, rho_0 angle.r$ where the elements are:
 - $S$ is the state space
 - $A$ is the action space
 - $T$ is the transition function